stefanscript/dishwashers/README.md

 - displaySpecialOffer // When data is present here, this is shown on the product page under the price
 - additionalServices -> includedServices //Guarantee information
 - code // Product Code
-- Features[0] -> Attributes -> name //Product Specification Name
+- Details -> Features[0] -> Attributes -> name //Product Specification Name
-- Features[0] -> Attributes ->value //Value for the product specification
+- Details -> Features[0] -> Attributes ->value //Value for the product specification

 ## Tech
 - Next.js to start with React, make use of pre-rendering, for SEO
--
+- testing library, jest for testing